Iambian/dotd-magicalc/readme.md

 	  as of yet no raid that has both tags)
     * "Shadowstep" was given "SS" although "Shadow Strike" made more sense.
 It is this way only because the latter magic was omitted (see further above).
+	* There are three magics that could have been abbreviated as "dis", which are "Disintegrate", "Dismantle", and "Discord".
+Those were abbreviated as "disi", "dism", and "disc", respectively.
+* The magics you get at levels 2500, 5000, 10000, and 20000 are not given names
+  since they depend on the platform you play on.
+They are instead listed as the level in which you get those magics.
+It is up to you to interpret them under the correct name.

 License
 -------